 Many dashboards follow what’s called an F pattern, because it resembles the letter F. Using this layout, you can place a summary or highest-priority KPI in the left pane (the left side of the F).
 More granular metric visualizations are positioned to its right (the two horizontal strokes of the letter).
 More details appear further right and below.
 Typically, any changes the user makes to the summary, or the more granular visualizations, such as changing a filter selection, also filter the details (labeled Details and Actionable List in the image).
-In Analytics, we call that faceting; changing a filter selection in one dashboard widget also changes the filter for any faceted widget in the dashboard.
+In Tableau CRM, we call that faceting; changing a filter selection in one dashboard widget also changes the filter for any faceted widget in the dashboard.

 A Z pattern layout involves a top-down scan of the page.
 The summary information sits at the top of the page centered.
 Supporting visualizations are positioned below the summary and occupy the full width of the content area.
 Any faceting on the summary and visualization will filter the more detailed panes (in the image, Visualization, Details, and Actionable List).

 Another common layout: The side-by-side pattern, especially useful if you compare two metrics, since you can place them right next to each other.
 The user scans left to right and vice versa to compare metrics.
 Any faceting done separately on either visualization would filter the other visualization in the same way.

 What works best for The Motivator’s dashboard?
 You can rule out the side-by-side pattern, since you’re not comparing things.
 Maybe the Z pattern, but given everything you have to present, it can end up being a pretty long Z and force the user to scroll to get to important information.